S-Goossens/SimpleCLI/README.md

 # CLI Module
-Originally made for the SIMPA project.
+Originally made for the SIMPA project found at [simpa-project.web.cern.ch](https://simpa-project.web.cern.ch).
 This module is designed as a compact tool without dependencies that allows you to make a simple CLI for your application by using annotations to mark methods as commands.

 ## Getting started